-- armed forces and other weapon bearers: armed, police and security forces, and all State and non-State actors involved in armed violence - civil society:

-the public at large, representatives of civil society or other actors exerting influence, such as the media, associations of various kinds, NGOs, religious authorities or opinion-makers, economic entities, young people, university students and academic institutions the Movement:

-besides the ICRC, the Movement comprises the National Societies and their International Federation.
+armed forces and other weapon bearers: armed police and security forces, and all State armed, police and security forces, and all State and non-State actors involved in armed violence the public at large, representatives of civil society or other actors exerting influence, such as the media, associations of various kinds, NGOs, religious authorities or opinion-makers, economic entities, young people, university students and academic institutions besides the ICRC, the Movement comprises the National Societies and their International Federation.
 There is a National Society in almost every country in the world, carrying out humanitarian services for the benefit of the community.
 For the ICRC, the existence of a local partner in each country is a valuable asset and one of the distinguishing features of cooperation within the Movement